 Since it’s winter in Hong Kong, it’s only appropriate that we trawl through the history books for a look at just how icy things can get here.
 The answer is … not very.
-Sure, the start of 2021 has felt very chilly indeed, thanks to the cold front that kicked in on 30 December.
+Sure, the middle of December has been very chilly indeed thanks to the winter monsoon that has swept down from the north.
 But the fact of the matter is that our climate is sub-tropical, and not inclined towards freezing conditions.
-The official temperature in Hong Kong has never dipped below zero – at least, not since recording began in the 19th century.
+The official temperature in Hong Kong has never dipped below zero degrees Celsius – at least, not since recording began in the 19th century.
 In fact, the record low temp at the Hong Kong Observatory is exactly 0.0.
 That was back in 1893.

 Having said that, the Hong Kong Observatory is located on flat ground on Nathan Road in TST.
 HK’s higher areas, especially in the New Territories, are more prone to get into minus figures – as the following anecdote shows!